 Chemerinsky is one of the nation’s leading legal scholars on constitutional law.
 His Feb.
-6 guest lecture, “Closing the Courthouse Doors,” detailed several ways in which the U.S. Supreme Court has limited individuals’ access to the court over the past decade by restricting who has standing to sue, expanding the immunity of governments and government workers, limiting the kinds of cases the federal courts can hear, and restricting the right of habeas corpus.
+6 guest lecture, “Closing the Courthouse Doors,” detailed several ways in which the U.S. Supreme Court has limited individuals’ access to the court over the past decade, including: restricting who has standing to sue; expanding the immunity of governments and government workers; limiting the kinds of cases the federal courts can hear; and restricting the right of habeas corpus.

-Among the more than 100 in attendance were LSU Interim President Tom Galligan; Judges John W. deGravelles and Shelly Dick of the U.S. District Court for the Middle District of Louisiana; and members of the Ayan and Michael Rubin, and Robbie and David Rubin families.
-LSU Law Interim Dean Lee Ann Wheelis Lockridge delivered the welcome speech and introduction to Chemerinsky’s lecture.
+Among the more than 100 in attendance were LSU Interim President Tom Galligan; U.S. District Court for the Middle District of Louisiana Chief Judge Shelly Dick; U.S. District Court for the Middle District of Louisiana Judge John W. deGravelles; and members of the Ayan and Michael Rubin, and Robbie and David Rubin families.
+LSU Law Interim Dean Lee Ann Wheelis Lockridge welcomed the attendees and introduced Chemerinsky.
 A reception followed Chemerinsky’s lecture, which lasted about an hour and included a brief question and answer session with attendees.

 On Friday, Chemerinsky was back at the LSU Law Center to spend the morning leading several classes before having lunch with faculty members and students.